 - Click Permissions | select Set safety filter.

-Note: To locate content on your account based on the safety level, please see How to locate non-public and/or moderate or restricted content on your Flickr account.
+Note: To locate content on your account based on the Safety Level, see: How to locate non-public and/or moderate or restricted content on your Flickr account.